The question of whether General Motors (NYSE:GM) can survive or go out of business depends largely on the company’s ability to service its debt.

 References and Credits

-1. All financial figures in this article were obtained and referenced from GM’s annual and quarterly filings available in GM Investor Relations.
+1. All financial figures in this article were obtained and referenced from GM’s annual and quarterly filings which are available in GM Investor Relations.